victorvrigstad/stupid-hamster-facial-emotion-recognition/README.md

 ```Bash
 python main.py
 ```
-Press q on your keyboard to quit the program.
+Press q to quit the program.